TinyDever/CommonUtils/README.md

-# CommonUtil
+# CommonUtils
-Common utils for you to use easily
+Common utils for you to use easily.
+Just add to your project what you need.

 ```
 Usage: